Rampa Rebellion of 1922: Revolt

-Raju was a charismatic sannyasin, believed by many tribal people to possess magical abilities and to have an almost messianic status.
+Raju was a charismatic sannyasi, believed by many tribal people to possess magical abilities and to have an almost messianic status.
 He saw the overthrow of colonial rule in terms similar to a millenarian event and he harnessed the discontent of the tribal people to support his anti-colonial zeal, whilst also accommodating the grievances of those muttadars who were sympathetic to his aim rather than merely narrow-minded in their pursuit of a revived status for themselves.
 This meant that his followers were mostly from the tribal communities but did include some significant people from the muttadar class that at one time had exploited them, although many muttadars were ambivalent about fighting for what Raju perceived to be the greater good.

 It was the prevalent diseases, to which the tribal people had acquired a tolerance, that hindered the Raj suppression of the rebellion.
-It broke out in August 1922 and took the form of guerilla warfare, ending in May 1924 with the capture and shooting of Raju.
+It broke out in August 1922 and took the form of guerilla warfare, ending in May 1924 with the capture and execution of Raju.